Terradue/doc-developer-sandbox/source/start/principles.rst

 * the Application Descriptor File, named _application.xml_
 * a folder for each job template

-.. seealso:: The Application Descriptor file is described in :doc:`/reference/application`
+..
+SEEALSO:: The Application Descriptor file is described in :doc:`/reference/application`

 A *job template* folder contains: